Louisiana Society of the American Association

 Special committees may be appointed by the President to carry out specific tasks.

-Section 3.
+Section 4.
 Committee Chairperson's Duties

-committee on work assignments.
-If a committee has written policies or procedures they will reviewed and approved by the BOD annually
+a.
+The chairperson of each committee shall confer promptly with the members of the committee on work assignments.
+If a committee has written policies or procedures they will be reviewed and approved by the BOD annually.

-the President.
-When possible, the Chairperson of the previous year shall serve as a member of the new committee.
-The Chairperson shall submit a written report to the President and Secretary of the Society at each Board of Directors meeting.
+b.
+The chairperson of each committee may recommend prospective committee members to the President.
+When possible, the chairperson of the previous year shall serve as a member of the new committee.
+The chairperson shall submit a written report to the President and Secretary of the Society at each Board of Directors meeting.

 c.
 Nonmembers or physician members may be appointed as consultants to committees.

-next fiscal year to the Budget and Audit Committee at least ninety (90) days prior to the annual
+d.
+Each committee chairperson requiring operating expenses shall submit a budget for the next fiscal year to the Budget and Audit Committee at least sixty (60) days prior to the Annual Business Meeting.

 DUTIES OF COMMITTEES